sevvandi/netseer_paper/netseer-r/README.md

 - `predict_graph()`
   Predict the next graph in a sequence.
 - `measure_error()`
-  Returns the vertex error and edge error of two graphs.
+  Returns a Tuple with the vertex error and edge error of two graphs.
 - `generate_graph_linear()`
   Randomly generate a set of time series graphs that grow linearly.
 - `generate_graph_exp()`
   Randomly generate a set of time series graphs that grow exponentially.

-**TODO:** Full documentation for the above functions is available in [netseer.pdf](TODO:netseer.pdf) (TODO: update link to netseer.pdf)
+Full documentation for the above functions is available in the [Documentation PDF.](./docs/netseer.pdf)

 ## Examples

-**TODO:** reduce example to only the following: (i) load 20 pre-generated graphs, (ii) use first 19 to predict the 20th graph, (iii) measure error between real and predicted 20th graph

-**TODO:** the pre-generated graphs should be in a standard format, preferably not specific to R.  a format that can also be opened in Python or other tools.

 Example Goal: